Smithy0151/sha256-Word-doc-Converter/README.md

 * Databases aren't always completely secure and can be prone to ransomware attacks but once something is on a smart contract on the blockchain it can't be taken down or changed in any way
 * Project could be taken further by creating an API for businesses to use on a website or creating a plugin for google drive and microsoft word
+...
+##Instructions to get started
+1. cmd enable-corepack //This lets you access yarn through the terminal make sure you install node beforehand
+2. cmd yarn //This installs all the node module and dependcies needed to run scripts
+3. Add your blockchain wallets private address and the rpc_url
+4. cmd node deploy.js